CatSchmalzer/lahman-baseball-python/README.md

 Which Vanderbilt player earned the most money in the majors?
 * Using the fielding table, group players into three groups based on their position: label players with position OF as "Outfield", those with position "SS", "1B", "2B", and "3B" as "Infield", and those with position "P" or "C" as "Battery".
 Determine the number of putouts made by each of these three groups in 2016.
-* Find the player who had the most success stealing bases in 2016, where __success__ is measured as the percentage of stolen base attempts which are successful.
-(A stolen base attempt results either in a stolen base or being caught stealing.)
-Consider only players who attempted _at least_ 20 stolen bases.
 * From 1970 – 2016, what is the largest number of wins for a team that did not win the world series?
 What is the smallest number of wins for a team that did win the world series?
 Doing this will probably result in an unusually small number of wins for a world series champion – determine why this is the case.